Aitslab/BioNLP/lykke_klara/README.md

 ## Setup

 First you need to follow the [`setup`](https://github.com/Aitslab/nlp_2021_alexander_petter#setup-using-conda-anaconda--miniconda) guide using Conda.
 Thereafter follow [`step 1: extracting relations`](https://github.com/Aitslab/nlp_2021_alexander_petter/tree/master/utils/chemprot#extracting-relations) to process your data.
-Do not continue to the `Building dataset` step as we don't want to change the data split.
+Do not continue to the `Building dataset` step as we don't want to change the data splits.

-## How to run the program
+## How to train and evaluate SciBERT on Chemprot corpus

 #### 1. Add custom labels: